joris997/impact_stl/README.md

 If you have access to the ATMOS platform, you can also run the code on the platforms.
 The only difference is that you need to launch the `hw_obstacle_avoidance.launch.py` file instead of the `sitl_obstacle_avoidance.launch.py` file (and you can skip micro-ros as this is run on the robots).

 Some things to note:
-- In the replanner, the frames need to be manually changed for hardware.
-You can `ctrl+f` for `#!` to find the lines that need to be changed.
 - You might need to change the restitution coefficient in the planner and replaner to match the hardware.
 We recently changed the robot's bumpers, so I will update these values soon.

 ![hippo](media/pong_4.gif)